 Will I have access to "Observations" other places on Yr.no?

 Observations and historical data is available on the new website now.
 Historical data is only available for locations in Norway.
 Here you can find observations from the nearest weather-stations to your selected location.

-Why are you removing the meteogram with observations?
+Why did you remove the meteogram with observations?

 The systems that are delivering this graph is shut down and won't support this content anymore.
 We are currently focusing on creating new content on our new website that will meet the same needs.